Anomalous Quadrupole Topological Insulators in 2D Nonsymmorphic Sonic Crystals

-{\sl Edge and corner states.}--- The nontrivial quadrupole topology yields the gapped edge states and in-gap corner states.
-Figs.~3(a), 3(b) and 3(c) present the gapped edge states and in-gap corner states emerging from a finite SC cladded by hard boundary conditions.
-Due to the fact that the acoustic waves are propagating in the air region and scattered by the epoxy scatterers, a finite-width ($0.28a$) air channel has to be introduced at the boundaries to allow the acoustic edge states to propagate.
-The narrow air channel do not introduce waveguide modes in the topological band gap (The waveguide modes appear only at higher frequencies, $>30$~kHz).

-The spectrum of a finite SC with $8\times 8$ unit-cells from eigen-mode calculation is shown in Fig.~3(a) which demonstrates clearly the emergence of four corner states within the common spectral gap of the edge and bulk.
-This spectral feature is consistent with the quadrupole topology.
-Due to the absence of $C_4$ symmetry, the corner states form two groups: the upper-left and the lower-right corner states have the same frequency, while the other two corner states have another frequency.
-The acoustic wavefunctions of the edge and corner states are shown in Figs.~3(b) and 3(c), respectively.
+{\sl Edge and corner states.}---The nontrivial quadrupole topology leads to gapped edge states and in-gap corner states.
+To demonstrate these topological boundary states, we study a finite SC with $8\times 8$ unit-cells cladded by hard-wall boundaries.
+A finite-width ($0.28a$) air channel is introduced between the hard-wall boundaries and the SC to tune the edge band gap to the middle of the bulk band gap.
+Such a narrow air channel cannot introduce waveguide modes in the bulk band gap, since the waveguide modes can appear only at much higher frequencies ($>30$~kHz).
+In accordance with our theory, the calculated spectrum [see Fig.~3(a)] shows the emergence of four corner states in the common spectral gap of the edge and bulk.
+The acoustic wavefunctions of the corner and edge states are shown in Figs.~3(b) and 3(c), respectively.
+The four degenerate corner states exhibit the quadrupole symmetry.

-{\sl Higher-order topological transition driven by geometry and symmetry}.---Fig.~3(d) presents the evolution of the bulk, edge and corner states as a function of the geometry parameter $\delta$.
+{\sl Geometry engineering in the $p2gg$ group}.---Fig.~3(d) presents the evolution of the bulk, edge and corner states as a function of the geometry parameter $\delta$.
 For $\delta=0$, the SC has $C_4$ symmetry and belongs to the $p4gm$ group where all four corner states are degenerate.
-As $\delta$ increases, the degeneracy is lifted and split into two doublets.
-At large $\delta$, the edge band gap is closed ($\delta=0.233a$), while the corner states merge into the edge.
-Their wavefunctions are gradually transformed from fully localized to extensive along the edges [see Supplemental Material].
-Further increase of $\delta$ leads to bulk band gap closing (at $\delta=0.3a$, indicated by the dashed line) and transition into a quadrupole trivial phase [see Supplemental Material for details].
-The edge states merge into the bulk states during such a transition.
+As $\delta$ increases, the degeneracy is lifted and split into two doublets: the left-upper and right-lower corner states form a doublet, while the right-upper and left-lower corner states form another doublet.
+At large $\delta$, the edge band gap is closed ($\delta=0.233a$), while the corner states merge into the edge, i.e., their wavefunctions gradually transform from fully localized to extensive along the edges.
+The closure of the edge band gap signals the transition into a quadrupole trivial phase.
+Further increase of $\delta$ leads to bulk band gap closing at $\delta=0.3a$ where the edge states merge into the bulk (see Supplemental Material for details).